Why do we need to teach social skills?

 For a physical activity, you can tell your child to do ten jumping jacks, one push up, and one sit up.
-Then have her give you a physical activity to complete.
+Then have them give you a physical activity to complete.

 For a scavenger hunt you can say, “Find an envelope, a spoon, and a pillow and bring them back to me.”
-Then have her tell you to find things.
+Then have them tell you to find things.

 Here is an example:

-6. Encourage your child to share her belongings with others and practice asking others for permission to use their belongings.
+6. Encourage your child to share their belongings with others and practice asking others for permission to use their belongings.